 We wanted to create a design space that was as forward thinking and approachable as these corporate and community cultures.
 We chose wide open white space and a friendly palette to better represent the way things are headed.
 Metaphorically speaking, the goal was to wipe the coal off those old dark, black and white pictures and bring renewal to a traditional industry’s image.

-Q: The design solution is a big departure from their legacy image.
+The design solution is a big departure from their legacy image.
 Tell us about some of the challenges you had in convincing the client it was right for them.

-A: No convincing necessary!
+Brendan: No convincing necessary!

 The client was immediately receptive to the concepts we put forward because they summed up exactly what needed to be done for the future of mining in this province.